-What Is a Circuit Breaker, and Why Is It Important?
+What Is a Circuit Breaker and How Does It Protect Your Home?

 A circuit panel is a piece of electrical safety equipment that distributes power from your utility company to the appliances and outlets throughout your home.